trifectatechfoundation/teach-rs/slides/A4-traits-generics.md

 <!-- Give an overview of the subjects covered in this lecture -->
 <!-- Incorporate any breaks as well -->

 ---
+layout: section
+---
+# Introduction to traits

+---
 layout: default